The Nature of God

 In monotheistic religions, God is the creator and ruler of all things.

 These are general definitions.
 They can be found online or in a dictionary.
 When it comes to defining what God is, as a whole, the correct answer is, most likely, a mix of the two.
-It isn't the easiest thing to consider, granted, but the two do encompass a larger aspect of what, exactly, created everything in this world.
+It isn't the easiest thing to consider, granted, but the two do encompass a more significant aspect of what, exactly, created everything in this world.

 For instance, if one is to go to a polytheistic belief, one would find gods and goddesses of yore.
-These deities came about in some way, they have lineages, family trees, and histories of their own.
+These deities came about in some way; they have lineages, family trees, and histories of their own.
 They're people, in a sense.
 Immortal people, but people nonetheless.
 Inhuman but humanistic in their functionality.

 In some cultures, the world is made of a giant.
 In others, the planet was drawn from the depths of Chaos.
 There are faiths which suggest the world itself was made of dark waters, and, from it, the earth was pulled from the depths.
 In many of these stories, there are gods/goddesses already present.
-They were there, for some odd reason I can't quite put a finger on.
+They were there, for some odd reason I can't quite put the finger on.
 In Anglo-Saxon customs, for instance, there is a cow in the "Abyss" when the earth is being formed.
 How there is a cow there before the Earth is formed is beyond me, though I think that may have been a minor slip in the narration.

 Every culture has some inconsistencies in their Origin Stories.